-Over the last two years, San Francisco’s Thee Oh Sees have held court at Billboard, turned the Tote into a sardine tin and camped out at Meredith.
+Over the last two years, San Francisco’s Thee Oh Sees have held court at various venues, festival and situations.

 Yes, there’s good reason to save some sweat for the new year.